 11.xx.2.1 General

-Dynamic Sensitivity Control (DSC) procedures may be used to control the effective carrier sense/clear channel assessment (CS/CCA) mechanism threshold of a DSC STA in order to improve spatial reuse.
+Dynamic Sensitivity Control (DSC) procedures may be used to dynamically control the effective carrier sense/clear channel assessment (CS/CCA) mechanism threshold of a DSC STA in order to improve spatial reuse.
 A DSC AP may set the DSC values for DSC Margin and DSC Upper Limit in the DSC Parameters element and these values shall be used by associated DSC non-AP STAs.
 A DSC AP indicates that DSC procedures are prohibited by setting both the DSC Margin and DSC Upper Limit fields in the DSC Parameter element to 0.
 A DSC non-AP STA may use DSC procedures unless the AP to which it is associated has set both the DSC Margin and DSC Upper Limit fields to 0 in the DSC Parameters element.

 11.xx.2.2 DSC Margin and DSC Upper Limit

 A DSC non-AP STA uses two values, DSC Margin, and DSC Upper Limit in order to determine the effective CS/CCA mechanism threshold that the DSC non-AP STA uses.
 These values are according to dot11DSCMargin and dot11DSCUpperLimit, respectively.
 In an infrastructure network, a DSC AP may advertise the values for DSC Margin and DSC Upper Limit in the DSC Parameter Set element as defined in 9.4.2.X.
 In this case, an associated DSC non-AP STA shall set its values of dot11DSCMargin and dot11DSCUpperLimit equal to the respective advertised values in the DSC Parameter element.
-When operating in the 2.4 GHz band designated for ISM operation, the value for DSC Margin shall be not less than 20 dB and the value for DSC Upper Limit shall be not more than -38 dBm.
+When operating in a 20 MHz channel in the 2.4 GHz band designated for ISM operation, the value for DSC Margin shall be not less than 20 dB and the value for DSC Upper Limit shall be not more than -38 dBm.
 Note that this sets the maximum effective CCA threshold to -58 dBm.

 NOTE: This is to satisfy ETSI EN 300 328

-DSC Non-AP STAs that are associated to an AP that is not advertising the DSC Parameter Set element shall set a value for dot11DSCMargin of not less than 20 dB and a value for dot11DSCUpperLimit of not more than -38 dBm when operating in the 2.4 GHz band designated for ISM operation, and not more than -30 dBm if operating in the 5 GHz band.
+DSC Non-AP STAs that are associated to an AP that is not advertising the DSC Parameter Set element shall set a value for dot11DSCMargin of not less than 20 dB and a value for dot11DSCUpperLimit of not more than -38 dBm when operating in a 20 MHz channel in the 2.4 GHz band designated for ISM operation, and not more than -30 dBm if operating in a 20 MHz channel in the 5 GHz band.

 Recommended procedures for determining these values are given in Annex (TBD).